twolfson/twolfson.com/articles/build-chain.md

 {
-  "title": "Why your client-side framework deserves a build chain", "author": "Todd Wolfson",
+  "title": "Why your client-side framework deserves a build chain", "_title": "Why your client-side framework deserves a&hellip;", "author": "Todd Wolfson",
   "date": "2012/07/04",
-  "summary": "I finally got around to making a screencast on my thoughts on client-side frameworks.
-This was a presentation I gave as a lightning talk&hellip;"
+  "summary": "A screencast on my thoughts on client-side frameworks."
 }

 I finally got around to making a screencast on my thoughts on client-side frameworks.
 This was a presentation I gave as a lightning talk in the past but took more time explaining this time.